TanStack/form/docs/framework/react/guides/ui-libraries.md

 - By following these steps, you can seamlessly integrate Mantine components with TanStack Form.
 - This methodology is equally applicable to other components, such as `Checkbox`, ensuring consistent integration across different UI elements.

-## Usage with `Material-UI`
+## Usage with Material UI

-The process for integrating Material-UI components is similar.
-Here's an example using TextField and Checkbox from Material-UI:
+The process for integrating Material UI components is similar.
+Here's an example using TextField and Checkbox from Material UI:

 ```tsx
         <Field